jekyll/jekyll-sitemap/README.md

 sitemap: false
 ```

-If you would like to exclude PDF files from your sitemap...
-It can be achieved with configuration using [Jekyll v3.7.2 and latest jekyll-sitemap v1.2.0](https://github.com/jekyll/jekyll/commit/776433109b96cb644938ffbf9caf4923bdde4d7f).
+To exclude files from your sitemap.
+It can be achieved with configuration using [Jekyll v3.7.2 and jekyll-sitemap v1.2.0](https://github.com/jekyll/jekyll/commit/776433109b96cb644938ffbf9caf4923bdde4d7f).

 Add a glob config to your `_config.yml` file.